Carpool (1996 film)

 Carpool is a 1996 American comedy film directed by Arthur Hiller, written by Don Rhymer, starring Tom Arnold and David Paymer.
 It was theatrically released with Superior Duck as the preceding cartoon.

+Carpool was released by Warner Bros. on August 23, 1996.
+The film received negative reviews from critics and was a box office bomb, grossing $3.3 million against a $17 million budget.
 The film is currently owned by the Walt Disney Studios through 20th Century Studios, which obtained the copyrights to 52 films from Regency Enterprises on June 22, 2021.

 Plot

 Workaholic Daniel Miller is forced to drive his sons, Bucky and Andrew, to school when his wife, Diane, falls ill with a stomach bug.
 He is in the middle of a huge advertising campaign for Hammerman's, a large chain of gourmet markets, and initially refuses the drive until Diane guilts him.
 Along with Bucky and Andrew, two local girls; Kayla and her younger sister, Chelsea, as well as local weirdo Travis, join Daniel's reluctant carpool.
 Meanwhile, Franklin Laszlo, owner of the failing Laszlo Brothers Carnival, reluctantly decides to commit armed robbery in order to get the money to keep his business open.
 As he leaves to attempt it, he enters a local Hammerman's where Daniel is purchasing baked goods for the children.
 A duo of gunmen named Neil and Jerry also plan to rob the market by coincidence.
 When they hold it up, a standoff ensues between them, Franklin, an old woman, and off-duty local detective Lt.
 Erdman.
 Through a series of misunderstandings, Franklin ends up taking Daniel as his hostage and escaping with the money Neil and Jerry had stolen from the market's safe.
 Heading to the van, Franklin ends up kidnapping Daniel and the children.
 The group eventually bonds with one another through a series of misadventures; stopping at a hair salon so Andrew can use the restroom, evading the police with disguises, and eventually being chased by Martha, an obsessive meter maid.
 Franklin reveals to the group that the reason behind his robbery and kidnapping was that he desperately needed the money so he could keep his business open and give his son, Keith, who lives with his ex-wife, a present for his 12th birthday.